open/close all folders

 - Some of Miranda Cosgrove's songs fall into this.
 "Brand New You" and "There Will Be Tears" have extremely joyful music about a girl taken for granted by her boyfriend (and has finally moved on or found another love).
 Despite "Hey You" and "What Are You Waiting For" having peppy titles, the music and lyrics are about a friend's discouragement and depression (with implied suicide attempt) and a Green-Eyed Epiphany over a relationship, respectively.

 - The Cardigans have a knack for this, including one of their breakthrough songs, "Lovefool".
 Sounds like a sweet little melody with a jaunty chorus of "Love me, Love me".
-Except it's actually "Love me, love me, pretend that you love me/Fool me, fool me, go on and fool me" and is a song about an obsessive lover who wants his crush to just pretend that she likes him.
+Except it's actually "Love me, love me, pretend that you love me/Fool me, fool me, go on and fool me" and is a song about an obsessive lover who wants her crush to just pretend that he likes her.

 - Kelly Clarkson's "Because of You" sounds like an empowering chick-ish ballad... but its words reflect someone emotionally scarred from a horrible relationship.